-75. Disclosure of declared interests
+73. Disclosure of declared interests

-- (1) The municipal manager must compile a register of the financial interests of councillors declared in terms of item 7(1) of the code of conduct. - (2) As soon as the municipal manager has compiled the register referred to in subrule (1), he or she must submit it to the council. - (3) The council must, on receipt of the register in terms of sub-rule (2), during a closed meeting, determine which of the declared financial interests must be made public having regard for the need for confidentiality and the need for public disclosure. - (4) A councillor who has declared an interest that is recorded in the register may not be present during the consideration of the matter. - (5) In the event of the council not having a quorum after the withdrawal of councillors in terms of sub-rule (4), the council shall appoint an ad-hoc committee with delegated power to make the determination referred to in sub-rule (3). - (6) Any interest declared in terms of this rule that has not been made public, is confidential.
+- (1) The municipal manager must compile a register of the financial interests of councillors declared in terms of item 7(1) of the code of conduct. - (2) As soon as the municipal manager has compiled the register referred to in sub-rule (1), he or she must submit it to the council. - (3) The council must, on receipt of the register in terms of sub-rule (2), during a closed meeting, determine which of the declared financial interests must be made public having regard for the need for confidentiality and the need for public disclosure. - (4) A councillor who has declared an interest that is recorded in the register may not be present during the consideration of the matter. - (5) In the event of the council not having a quorum after the withdrawal of councillors in terms of sub-rule (4), the council shall appoint an ad-hoc committee with delegated power to make the determination referred to in sub-rule (3). - (6) Any interest declared in terms of this rule that has not been made public, is confidential.

-76. Resignation of councillors and vacancies in offices
+74. Resignation of councillors and vacancies in offices

 - (1) A councillor may, by written notice signed by him or her and delivered to the municipal manager, resign as councillor or from any office he or she holds. - (2) A councillor may resign from office at any time during a council or committee meeting by making a declaration to the council or committee concerned in that regard, provided that he or she must, within 24 hours after such a declaration, resign in writing.
-A declaration in terms of this sub-rule may not be withdrawn. - (3) If the resignation is that of the speaker, the council must, as soon as the resignation of the speaker in terms of sub-rule (2) had been reduced to writing, signed and given to the municipal manager, take steps, in accordance with these by-laws, to elect a new speaker. - (4) A resignation in terms of sub-rule (1) or (3) may not be withdrawn and takes effect upon receipt thereof by the municipal manager. - (5) The municipal manager must immediately upon receipt of a resignation of a councillor or when a vacancy arises in the council in any other manner, report it to the speaker, except when the resignation or vacancy is that of the speaker, in which case such report shall be made to the council.
+A declaration in terms of this sub-rule may not be withdrawn.

-- (6) The municipal manager must also ensure that any resignation or a report on any vacancy arising in another manner is contained in the agenda for the next ordinary council meeting after the vacancy arose. - (7) The council must, at the meeting where a vacancy in an office of the council is reported and, except in the case of the speaker, elect from amongst the councillors, a successor for the councillor who caused the vacancy.
+- (3) If the resignation is that of the speaker, mayor or member of the executive committee, the council must, not later than seven days after the resignation of the councillor concerned in terms of sub-rule (2) had been reduced to writing, signed and given to the municipal manager, convene a special meeting for the purpose of electing a speaker, mayor or member of the executive committee, as the case may be. - (4) A resignation in terms of sub-rule (1) or (3) may not be withdrawn and takes effect upon receipt thereof by the municipal manager. - (5) The municipal manager must immediately upon receipt of a resignation of a councillor or when a vacancy arises in the council in any other manner, report it to the speaker, except when the resignation or vacancy is that of the speaker, in which case such report shall be made to the council, and to the mayor, in the case of a resignation of a member of the executive committee. - (6) The municipal manager must ensure that any resignation or a report on any vacancy arising in another manner is contained in the agenda for the next ordinary council meeting after the vacancy arose. - (7) The council must, at the meeting where a vacancy in an office of the council is reported and, except in the case of the speaker and mayor, elect from amongst the councillors, a successor for the councillor who caused the vacancy.
 A councillor elected to an office in terms of this sub-rule serves for the unexpired term of his or her predecessor's term of office. - (8) This rule does not affect the application of any law regulating the election of councillors and/or the holding of by-elections.

-77. Designation of full-time councillors
+75. Designation of full-time councillors